alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 # 2022-01-10
 Happy new year! :)
+- MS: Bringing things meetings
+  - 1:1 meetings - where should this be?
+Logistical questions: these should be more about a space that you define?
+How can we reimagine these meetings?
+Length & Frequency!
+  - Every 2nd or 3rd month, have a meeting on career development (active feedback).
+Define a space for me?
+My role within Turing Way, open science hat?
+Do you want feedback from me on different things?
+Personal coaching?
+  - What other places enable this kind of project tracking in real time?
   - We had talked about wanting to use January for goal-setting+setting the tone for the rest of the year, maybe through a reading day.
 How shall we do that?
+  - ALS: Will bring to next week.
+- MS: Events calendar.
+Predictability of events.
+Way of accessing our events calendar.
+For external folks (in Turing).
+Will be posted on microsite.
+  - ALS: Create calendar system for upcoming talks + events.
+Campaigning.
 - Upcoming events: Budgeting, Timing Questions.
   - FOSDEM - invitation to do in-person in Brussels (Feb 4-5).
 Feb 4 at 16hrs.
 Can do online.
+    - MS: Should be able to do in person!
-  - FOSS Backstage: invitation to do in-person in Berlin (Feb 6-7).
+  - FOSS Backstage: invitation to do in-person in Berlin (Mar 17-18).
 Time not confirmed.
 Presenting with DG, can do online.
   - Connections Workshop: In Newcastle.
 Scheduled for 7 Feb at 11:30am.
 Asked about dinner on 6th - possibility of co-presenting with TTW team member?
 Any other planning required?
   - AI CDT Fair Principles.
 Scheduled for 15 Feb.
   - OpenUK State of Open Con: In London with MS (Feb 7-8).